Parades and nighttime firework shows at Magic Kingdom are a definite must-see during a visit to Walt Disney World.

 Unlike Wishes (a previous nightly fireworks show at Magic Kingdom), there aren’t as many options for “good” viewing spots.

-That’s because this show is a combination of fireworks, projections onto Cinderella Castle, and lights.
+That’s because this show is a combination of fireworks, projections onto Cinderella Castle, Main Street U.S.A., and lights.

 The overall effect is spectacular, and the projections add an entirely new layer to the show.
 But that also means you have to be in a spot where you can clearly see the castle to get the “full” effect.